Vectorredz/cs32-mp1/DETAILS.md

 ## Doubly Linked List

 ### Summary
-`Doubly-linked List` is one of the most common data structures that offers advantages over the others.
+`Doubly Linked List` is one of the most common data structures that offers advantages over the others.
 It is an extension to `Singly-linked List` but instead of being a one-way traversal, doubly-linked List provides a two-way connection from front to back and vice-versa.

 <hr>